zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#ownerreference">List&lt;Owner<wbr>Reference<wbr>Args&gt;</a></span>
     </dt>
-    <dd>{{% md %}}List of objects depended by this object.
+    <dd>List of objects depended by this object.
 If ALL objects in the list have been deleted, this object will be garbage collected.
 If this object is managed by a controller, then an entry in this list will point to this controller, with the controller field set to true.
-There cannot be more than one managing controller.{{% /md %}}</dd>
+There cannot be more than one managing controller.</dd>

     <dt class="property-optional"
             title="Optional">